samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

 # Producer FAQs

 ### Our model and what's in it for you?
 %accordion%Why choose OFN?
-What's the difference with other online store?%accordion%
+What's the difference with other online stores?%accordion%

 We think the OFN is pretty great, and unique to other options out there!